 Many stories share a basic structure.
 The main character is called to adventure, to seek some worthwhile outcome.
 Remember when Luke Skywalker is tinkering with R2 and stumbles upon Leia's DM to Obi-Wan?

 Or when Lloyd brings Mary Swanson's Samsonite home from the airport?

 Soon, they're off.
-Things start just fine for the character, but at some point, he or she has to struggle through bad fortune - culminating in the 'abyss' - before accomplishing the mission (see also: The Hero with a Thousand Faces by Joseph Campbell.
+Things start just fine for the character, but at some point, he or she has to struggle through bad fortune - 'the abyss' - before accomplishing the mission (see also: The Hero with a Thousand Faces by Joseph Campbell).

 Late in Tolkien's Two Towers, the hobbits are beat.
 Gollum has led them to the edge of Mordor.
 They're tired and alone, yet they've got a long way to go and possibly an even harder road ahead.
 They're struggling with despair.
 They are, arguably, in the abyss.

 At that moment, however, in one of my favorite scenes in the novel (I can't remember if it's in the movie), they share an exchange about their situation that changes everything.

 Your struggle is more similar to your heroes' struggles than you realize

 "I wonder what sort of a tale we've fallen into" - Samwise Gamgee

 In a flash of self-awareness, Sam and Frodo suddenly recognize that when they look back on long-finished, well-known stories, they assume those stories' characters had gone looking for the excitement and danger they got into.

 This way of viewing past heroes is normal, even for entire societies.
 What does George Washington look like in our collective imagination?
 Like this.
 Straight glory, homey.